sharansharma94/codingkicks/README.md

 ### Golang tutorial

-You'll find code presented in golang Tutorial youtube series in this repo
+You will find code presented in golang Tutorial youtube series in this repo

 #### Create golang executables